codezero-be/laravel-stagefront/README.md

 | `STAGEFRONT_PASSWORD`  | `string` | `stagefront` |
 | `STAGEFRONT_ENCRYPTED` | `bool`   | `false`      |

-By default StageFront is disabled and uses a plain text password.
+By default StageFront is disabled and uses a plain text password when it's enabled.

 If you set `STAGEFRONT_ENCRYPTED` to `true` the password should be a hashed value.

 You can generate this using Laravel's `bcrypt('your password')` function.

 ## Database Logins